Brenner (TV series): Development

 The series was created by producer Herbert Brodkin, who had already made himself a household name with producing credits on The Philco Television Playhouse, Goodyear Television Playhouse and The Alcoa Hour for NBC, and Studio One and Playhouse 90 for CBS.
 Brodkin later produced several other well-well-known television series including The Defenders and The Nurses.

 Brenner was a transitional project for Brodkin.
 It was his first independent production, his first series to be shot on film, and (aside from his first producing assignment, CBS's live Charlie Wild, Private Detective) his initial concession to the reality that programs with running characters were quickly supplanting the anthology drama.
-Like The Defenders and The Nurses, Brenner was based on a one-shot anthology show from Brodkin's catalog, a January 15, 1959 telecast of Playhouse 90 entitled "The Blue Men".
-Intriguingly, Alvin Boretz, who wrote The Blue Men, is not credited as the creator of Brenner, although he did contribute scripts to the series.
+Like The Defenders and The Nurses, Brenner was based on a one-shot anthology show from Brodkin's catalog, a January 15, 1959 telecast of Playhouse 90 titled "The Blue Men".
+Edmond O'Brien portrayed Roy Brenner, and Richard LePore played Ernie Brenner.
+The episode was written by Alvin Boretz.
+Boretz is not credited as the creator of Brenner, although he did contribute scripts to the series.